What is it?

 - Disulfiram (Antabuse)

 - The body breaks down the caffeine in green coffee to get rid of it.
 Disulfiram (Antabuse) can decrease how quickly the body gets rid of caffeine.
-Taking green coffee along with disulfiram (Antabuse) might increase the effects and side effects of coffee including jitteriness, hyperactivity, irritability, and others.
+Taking green coffee along with disulfiram (Antabuse) might increase the effects and side effects of green coffee including jitteriness, hyperactivity, irritability, and others.

 - Stimulant drugs speed up the nervous system.
 The caffeine in green coffee and ephedrine are both stimulant drugs.
 Taking green coffee and ephedrine might cause too much stimulation and sometimes serious side effects and heart problems.
 Do not take caffeine-containing products and ephedrine at the same time.